BaiyangZhang/oldBlog/_drafts/2022-10-29-Basics-of-Distributions.md

 >A function is most often denoted by letters such as $f$, $g$ and $h$, and the value of a function f at an element $x$ of its domain is denoted by $f(x)$; the numerical value resulting from the function evaluation at a particular input value is denoted by replacing $x$ with this value; for example, the value of $f$ at $x = 4$ is denoted by $f(4)$.
 When the function is not named and is represented by an expression $E$, the value of the function at, say, $x = 4$ may be denoted by $E\rvert_x=4$.
 For example, the value at $4$ of the function that maps $x$ to $(x+1)^{2}$ may be denoted by $\left.(x+1)^{2}\right\rvert _{x=4}$ (which results in 25).
 >A function is uniquely represented by the set of all pairs (x, f (x)), called the *graph* of the function, a popular means of illustrating the function.
 When the domain and the codomain are sets of real numbers, each such pair may be thought of as the Cartesian coordinates of a point in the plane.

 The most important operation for a function is *evaluation*.
+However, as we shall see, sometimes evaluation is not needed at all for certain purposes, especially when we are interested in "non-local" properties of functions.
+Non-locally is probably the wrong word, a more accurate one is non-pointwise.
+The best example might be the Lebesgue integral of a function on the real axis.
+We know that $\mu$-negligible sets are, as the name suggests, negligible in integral, however every point on the real axis is $\mu$-negligible, hence when talking about $\int dx \, fg$ where $f,g$ are two real-valued functions, if we change the value of $f$ at a single point $x_{0}$, it doesn't affect the result of the integral, however it entirely changes the value of the function evaluated at $x_{0}$!

+One might argue that by changing the value of $f(x)$ at $x_{0}$ alone, we are messing up the function, for example the continuity of $f$ would be entirely destroyed.
+It is true that in physics we seldomly need to deal with anything that is not continuous at a point, but in mathematics there is no reason why such weird function should be excluded from the beginning of the discussion.
+In general, among various kinds of functions, some might be smooth hence quite special, some very general but not smooth.
+Both should be included.

+Next we give a real-life case where functions need not be defined pointwise.
 Let $L^2(\Omega)$ be the space of square-integrable functions on manifold $\Omega$.
 Surprisingly, *point-wise operations* are not necessiray for test functions in $L^2(\Omega)$, such as point-wise multiplication or division or additions or subtraction, especially evaluation is not defined.

-There are various kinds of functions, they could be very smooth hence quite special, or very general but don't have any of the nice properties such as smoothness or continuity.

-So what is Dirac $\delta$ function?
-It's better to consider it as an abstract things that, when given a function, it spits out a real or complex number.

-First explain the name, why are they called distributions.
-Then introduce it as the dual space of test functions.
+Having that in mind, let us move to the definition of distributions.

+### What are distributions?

+Distribution is some physics books are also called "singular functions" or "generalized function", the latter was used a lot by Russian mathematicians.
+Consider probably the most famous example of distribution for physicist, the Dirac $\delta$ function (defined on $\mathbb{R}$):
+$$
+\delta(x) =
+\begin{cases}
+0, \quad x\neq 0; \\
+\infty,\quad x=0
+\end{cases}\quad\text{ and }\quad \int_{-\infty}^{\infty} dx \, \delta(x)=1 .
+$$
+It follows that
+$$
+\int_{-\infty}^{\infty} dx \, \delta(x)\phi(x)=\phi(0)
+$$
+where $\phi(x)$ is a "well-behaving" function.

 Distributions can also be treated as the weak limit of functions.
 Explain what is weak limit and strong limit in a vector space.
 Example 1, $\sin(nx)$ on $[0,2\pi]$ weakly converges to $0$.
 In this sense, the inner product is degenerate, it's not a pseudo-Riemann space.